varlackc/CodingChallenges/README.md

     Calculator with features such as undo using the memento design pattern.
 * Local JSON
     Get local json data in external files locally.

+Other Coding Challenges will be added as needed